Local Service Ads for Lawyers – Things to Consider

 This product has gained quite a bit of traction and the AOPs and service areas eligible for the service are now quite sizable.
 However, there are some law firms that should reconsider these Local Service Ads.

-Although Google does allow lead reimbursement for leads, and for some firms in these buckets this might be enough to consider taking a leap, there are a couple of things to note:
+Although Google does allow reimbursement for leads (and for some firms in these buckets this might be enough to consider taking a leap), there are a couple of things to note:

-- The reimbursed lead will be applied as a credit to the advertising account, but you’re not going to be able to get the money back in your wallet.
+• The reimbursed lead will be applied as a credit to your advertising account, but you’re not going to be able to get the money back in your wallet.

-- The credits are issued much later than Google’s expectation of receipt upon your month-end statement due to hiccups with COVID.
+• During COVID, the credits were issued much later than Google’s expectation of receipt upon your month-end statement, and we’re not sure if this has been remedied to full satisfaction.

 Can My Law Firm Manage the Ads?

-Once the Google Screened status is achieved, we’ve seen that law firms can effectively manage their ads service and lead intake independently.
+Once the Google Screened or Google Guarantee status is achieved, we’ve seen that law firms can effectively manage their ads service and lead intake independently.
 Within the Google Leads Management you can easily control:

-However, the Google Screened process has an involved and rigorous background check for the business and client-facing employees.
-For those who have an SEO resource they can lean on, we recommend they partner with them to manage the screening process.
+However, the Google Screened and Google Guarantee processes have an involved and rigorous background check for the business and client-facing employees.
+For those who have an SEO resource they can lean on, we recommend they partner with them to manage this screening process.

-Our customers who have invested in this program are seeing the benefits.
+Our customers who have invested in this program have seen the following benefits:

 Management: Outside of the fairly involved Google Screened request process, there is minimal management to maintain the ads.